athomasoriginal/create-reagent-app/README.md

 ### Add a Global Alias

-I used the above command for two reasons:
+I used the verbose command in the [QuickStart] section for two reasons:

 - An example of using `-X` with clj-new/create
 - No additional configuration needed